All Episodes

 And here we go from the thankful news stack.

-The more money a married woman earns, the less housework she will do, regardless how much her spouse earns according to a new study.
+The more money a married woman earns, the less housework she will do, regardless how much her spouse earns, according to a new study.

-Up to this point, people have thought the important thing was how much uh money a woman makes compared to her husband.
+Up to this point, people have thought the important thing was how much money a woman makes compared to her husband.

 The only thing that matters is how much money she earns, said Sanjeev Gupta.

-You know, there are a lot of Gupta's popping up out there in surveys and studies and in the media.
+You know, there are a lot of guptas popping up out there in surveys and studies and in the media.

-Nothing wrong with it, I'm just making an observation.
+I'm just making an observation.

-Up to this point, uh people have thought the important thing was how much money a woman made compared to her husband.
+Up to this point, people have thought the important thing was how much money a woman made compared to her husband.

-That's not the point, is how much money she makes.
+It's how much money she makes.

 That can't possibly be true.

-Since the husband's earnings had no effect on the amount of housework a woman does.
+Since the husband's earnings had no effect on the amount of housework a woman does, trust me, I'm an expert here.

 That is not true.

-The findings suggest that women are using their own money to reduce their domestic workloads, such as ordering takeout food instead of cooking, and hiring cleaners instead of doing it themselves, Gupta said.
+The findings suggest that women are using their own money to reduce their domestic workloads, such as ordering takeout food instead of cooking and hiring cleaners instead of doing it themselves, Gupta said.

 The negative side of it is that it shows just how divided households remain by gender.